SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/disable-eac-access.md

 1. Test your organization's internal and external URL for Outlook on the web.
 For example, if the external URL is https://mail.contoso.com/owa, and the internal URL is https://mbx01.contoso.com/owa use the following procedures to verify your configuration:

-  - Verify that internal and external users can open their mailboxes by using Outlook on the web, including the **Settings** > **Options** page.
+  - Verify that internal and external users can open their mailboxes by using Outlook on the web, including the **Settings** \> **Options** page.

   - Verify that https://mail.contoso.com/ecp and https://mbx01.contoso.com/ecp return either of the following results:

   - **404 - website not found**

-  - The user is redirected to their **Settings** > **Options** page in Outlook on the web.
+  - The user is redirected to their **Settings** \> **Options** page in Outlook on the web.

 2. Verify that administrators can access the EAC on the internal network based on your configuration selection:

-  - **Second Exchange server** If the second Exchange server is named MBX02, verify that https://mbx02.contoso.com/ecp opens the EAC.
+  - **Second Exchange server**: If the second Exchange server is named MBX02, verify that https://mbx02.contoso.com/ecp opens the EAC.

-  - **New EAC web site on the existing Exchange server** If the IP address of the new EAC web site is 10.1.1.12, verify that https://10.1.1.12/ecp opens the EAC.
+  - **New EAC web site on the existing Exchange server**: If the IP address of the new EAC web site is 10.1.1.12, verify that https://10.1.1.12/ecp opens the EAC.